January 8, 2025

 6. State and Local Property Tax Deduction

-Many homeowners deduct their mortgage interest but forget about the property taxes.
-You can deduct up to $10,000 ($5,000 if married filing separately) in state and local taxes, including property taxes.
+Many homeowners deduct their mortgage interest but forget about the property tax deduction.
+You can deduct up to $10,000 ($5,000 for married individuals filing separately) in state and local taxes, including property taxes.

 Source: IRS Publication 530, Tax Information for Homeowners